 What to Donate

 The Archive collects archival material of historical value that documents Minnesotans' involvement in military-related activity.
 The archivist on the staff will work closely with donors to identify those materials of research interest which should be preserved.
 Although not all papers and records fall within the collecting scope of the department, the types of materials listed below are often valuable.
 These lists are suggestive but not definitive.

-Personal Papers The personal papers of soldiers and their families are essential documents in telling the story of our past.
+The personal papers of veterans and their families are essential documents in telling the story of our past.
 This means not just the papers of well-known or prominent generals and officers, but also the personal papers and collections of infantrymen, airmen, or sailors of all ranks.
-Types of documents include letters, diaries, albums/scrapbooks, memoirs/reminiscences, photographs, professional files, genealogical information, films, videotapes and audiotapes.
+Types of documents include letters, diaries, albums/scrapbooks, memoirs/reminiscences, photographs, professional files, genealogical information, films, videotapes, and audiotapes.

 We accept records from all service branches and veteran organizations.
 Articles of incorporation/constitution/bylaws, correspondence, planning documents, architectural records, legal documents, diaries, minutes of meetings, reports, memoranda, newsletters and other publications, directories, financial documents, press releases, membership records, and research and subject files.

 Rare and unique published materials by the United States military and military units stationed in Minnesota which can include, but are not limited to: Adjutant General reports, National Guard Bureau reports, divisional or regimental newsletters or publications, training manuals, or combat theater guides.
 It also includes oral histories, conducted by a Minnesota Military & Veterans Museum staff member or trained volunteer, of personal stories of a Minnesota-connected veteran.

 Because the research value of papers and records may be diminished if items are removed or rearranged, donors are encouraged to contact the Archivist before selecting materials for donation.